PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_TT_team1.md

 The code ran well.
 Coding style is good and well-commented.
 However toward the end of the chunks comments become scarce.

 The plots are appropriate in answering the questions.
 Headings are well-labeled and description of the data is concise.
+On the other hand, tables were not visually appealing.
+Package "tables" is recommended.

 # Team 5